metallb/metallb/docs/tutorial.md

 kubectl: Correctly Configured: pointing to minikube-vm at 192.168.99.100
 ```

+*You need to use Minikube >=0.24!* Previous versions use a different
+IP range for cluster services, which is incompatible with the
+manifests used in this tutorial.

 # Set up a BGP routers

 MetalLB exposes load-balanced services using the BGP routing protocol,